“The world is full of magic things, patiently waiting for our senses to grow sharper.”

 She said she was reluctant to share her experience at first out of fear that others wouldn’t believe her, but she feels that what happened contains an important message for anyone who is struggling.
 She said she wanted to tell the entire world, that’s how important she feels it is.
 It actually inspired her to start a new blog, Metanoia Mind, and you can read about it in her own words there, in the post “The Stranger Who Changed My Life.”

 The past ten months have been the most difficult of her life.
 She felt she needed change from within in order to heal, and that the change needed to be spiritual in nature.
 She was feeling particularly down one day after being diagnosed with anxiety and PTSD.
-She hadn’t prayed for five years, but that inspired her to begin praying again.
+She hadn’t prayed for five years, but was inspired to begin again.
 A couple of days later, as she sat in a restaurant, a woman she didn’t know approached her and said the following:

-“I saw you in the parking lot and something told me that you are carrying a heavy burden and I just felt like I had to tell you that whatever you’re worried about, you don’t have to worry because you will eventually have all the things you want in life, you have the inner strength to overcome whatever you’re going through.
+“I saw you in the parking lot and something told me that you are carrying a heavy burden, and I just felt like I had to tell you that whatever you’re worried about, you don’t have to worry because you will eventually have all the things you want in life, and you have the inner strength to overcome whatever you’re going through.
 I feel like the Holy Spirit wants me to tell you this, I don’t know why and I don’t know if it means anything to you but I had to tell you, everything is going to be okay.”

 She writes, “It’s been a couple of days since this experience I am still in so much shock.
 Everything she said, and the timing and everything was just so perfect.
 It was exactly what I needed to hear.”